Skip to content

 • Relational Reasoning: Predicting outcomes (e.g., customer churn, product demand) by analyzing patterns across multiple linked tables.

-• Large-Scale Data Science: Scales to over 500 billion rows of relational data.
+• Large-Scale Data Science: Scales to over 500 billion rows of relational data, suitable for massive enterprise datasets.

 Strengths